TheWaterboy/Smart-Master-Contract-for-Equity-Distribution/README.md

 # Smart-Master-Contract-for-Equity-Distribution
-A global token standard for issued equity offerings (IEOs) to provide an adaptative business logic workflow for equity distribution for multi-party stakeholders with full regulatory compliance.
+A global token standard for issued equity offerings (IEOs) to provide an adaptative business logic workflow for equity full cycle distribution for multi-party stakeholders with full regulatory compliance from stock compensation, initial offering to trading on a secondary exchange.